National Security Guard: Roles

-A small unit of the NSG has been present in Kashmir since 2018, when the proposal to deploy around hundred commandos to support the Indian forces during high risk operations which was approved by the Ministry of Home Affairs.
+A small unit of the NSG has been present in Kashmir since 2018, when the proposal to deploy around a hundred commandos to support the Indian forces during high risk operations which was approved by the Ministry of Home Affairs.
 The NBDC, which is a specialized agency operating within the NSG, has also occasionally supported local law enforcement by conducting Post Blast Investigations.

-Special Action Groups (SAG)
+Special Action Group (SAG)

-The NSG has two Special Action Groups – the 51 Special Action Group and the 52 Special Action Group.
-The 51 Special Action Group was the first unit to be set up when the NSG was created in 1986.
+The NSG has two Special Action Group – the 51 Special Action Group and the 52 Special Action Group.
+The 51 SAG was the first unit to be set up when the NSG was created in 1986.
 The 51 SAG is tasked with counterterrorism and counter insurgency operations while the 52 SAG deals with anti-hijacking operations and is also known as "Hijack Busters".
 The smallest operational unit within a Special Action Group is called a hit and consists of 5 members: two pairs (partners) and a technical support member.
 Four hits make a team that is led by a "Team Commander".
 SAG personnel are drawn from the Indian Army.
 The 51 SAG used to be the primary combat arm of the NSG, with the SRGs serving in support roles until the 2010s, when the 52 SAG was formed, and the 11 SRG, along with the 51 SAG, was made a part of the counter-terrorism force (CTF).